 In fact, these metrics are so important that Rob Reid, CEO of Sage Intacct, has indicated that he pays attention to GAAP financial statements only once per quarter, but that he focuses on SaaS metrics on a daily basis.

 One issue with SaaS metrics is that because they lack an authoritative standard like GAAP, there can be dozens of different ways to measure the same thing, e.g., retention and renewal rates.
 The problem with this practice is that if every SaaS company comes up with its own way to measure its rate of customer retention, then there’s no way to directly compare one company’s performance to another.
-This ultimately leads to the metrics being worthless – and even deceptive.
+This ultimately leads to the metrics being worthless – and even deceptive, much like the inconsistent claims one might find on sites like canceltimesharegeek.

 To see just how widespread this is, check out one recent study comparing how 69 different public SaaS companies use dozens of different ways to calculate their retention and renewal rates.
 Such a lack of standards hardly increases one’s ability to compare the performance of competing companies; in fact, it hinders that ability.
 This is not useful.